The Healing Power of Writing Workshops

 Creative Energy as Self-Care

-The collaborative exchange of ideas, encouragement, and inspiration can be invigorating.
-For many writers, the workshop itself becomes a form of self-care, restoring motivation and promoting a healthier mindset that extends into other aspects of life.
+The exchange of ideas, encouragement, and craft insight can feel invigorating.
+For many participants, the workshop meeting itself becomes a form of self-care, a predictable pocket of time in which attention returns to creative possibility.
+That renewed energy often carries into other parts of life.

 Lifelong Peer and Mentor Support